Punktum-dk/epp-service-specification/README.md

 ## update domain

 This part of the EPP protocol is described in [RFC 5731][RFC5731].
-This command adheres to the standard.
+This command does not adhere to the standard

+- `authInfo` section is ignored is not recommended for transport of end-user passwords
+- `contact` object in the  `ns` section is ignored

 This command covers a lot of functionality, it can complete operations such as: